ashleshakadam/HospitalManagementSystem/README.md

 ## 📂 Database Setup

 1. Import the `ohmsphp.sql` file into your MySQL database.
-2. Update your database connection settings in `db_connect.php` (or relevant config file).
+2. Update your database connection settings in `db_connect.php`.

 ```php
 $host = "localhost";